MichaelBui/strixhalo-homelab/Hardware/Boards/Sixunited-AXB35.md

 ### Cooling
 The cooling system is decent enough for this form factor, but could suffer from inadequate thermal interface conductivity.
 So if you plan to use a full 120W power limit, switching to PTM7950 or similar products is highly recommended.
 You'll need a 30x30 mm piece of 0.2-0.25 mm thickness.

-Here's what you could expect from a correctly working system with PTM7950 (ambient temp +25°C):
+Here's what you could expect from a correctly working system with PTM7950 (ambient temp +25°C, bios version 1.05):
 ![](./axb35-ptm7950-cooling.png)

 ### Facts